icyflame/awesome-social-science/contributing.md

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
-- Make sure your list is useful before submitting.
-That implies it having enough content and every item a good succinct description.
 - Make an individual pull request for each suggestion.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.